Murder of Trang Phuong Ho: Homicide

-On the morning of May 28, 1995, near the end of exam period, Ho and Tadesse were in their adjoining bedrooms in a two-room Dunster House suite.
-Ho's best friend 26-year-old Thao Nguyen, was staying overnight to help Ho move out for the summer.
+On the morning of May 28, 1995, near the end of exam period, Ho and Tadesse were in the adjoining bedrooms in their two-room Dunster House suite.
+Ho's best friend, Thao Nguyen, was staying overnight to help Ho move out for the summer.
 Around 8:00 a.m., Tadesse used a buck knife to stab Ho 45 times while Ho was in bed.

 Nguyen awoke and was also attacked and stabbed but managed to escape the suite, seek help from other residents, and survive her injuries.
 Responding students and campus police found Ho dead in the suite and discovered that Tadesse had barricaded herself in the suite, where she died by hanging in the bathroom.